Why Is The Nissan Skyline Illegal In The United States?

 Can I legally import the Nissan Skyline into the US?

 First up, we’d like to clear the air and explain that there are some Skyline models sold on the US market, mostly under the ‘Infiniti‘ brand, which are in an entirely different league.
+These have more in common with the 350Z and G35 than the legendary “Godzilla”

-We’ll be focusing on the much-loved cult classic JDM-spec Nissan Skylines in this guide.
+Instead, we’ll be focusing on the much-loved cult classic JDM-spec Nissan Skylines in this guide.

 You’ve probably heard the rumors floating around with BS reasoning as to why the later-model Nissan Skyline R33 and R34 GT-R’s are currently illegal to import into the US.